chungphuoc/galaxy_converter/README.md

 # Usage

 ## Library
-Just include the library into your program and pass an array of notes to the `Responder` object:
+Just require the library into your program and pass an array of notes to the converter:
 ```ruby
 require "galaxy_converter"